-This microfacies is encountered in two beds at the lower (1 m) and middle (3 m) parts of the lower unit of the Drunka Formation (Fig.2A) and by three beds at the middle and topmost parts of the upper unit of the Drunka Formation at El-Zarabi section with a total thickness of 13 m (Fig.2B).
+This microfacies is encountered in two beds at the lower (1 m) and middle (3 m) parts of the lower unit of the Drunka Formation (Fig.3A) and by three beds at the middle and topmost parts of the upper unit of the Drunka Formation at El-Zarabi section with a total thickness of 13 m (Fig.3B).
 The rock in the lower unit is yellowish grey, hard, compact, highly fossiliferous and burrowed, while that of the upper unit is formed of yellowish to greyish white limestone, chalky, hard, massive, burrowed, fossiliferous and contains chert bands in the upper bed.

-The rock consists of microcrystalline calcite with codiacean algae (50-60%, mainly of Ovulites spp. and Halimeda spp.), miliolids (5-7.5%), echinoids (2.5-3.5%), peloids (3%), nummulites (2.5%, only in the rocks of the upper unit), molluscs (2%) and intraclasts (1%) (PI.3D).
+Microscopically, the rock consists of microcrystalline calcite with codiacean algae (50-60%, mainly of Ovulites spp. and Halimeda spp.), miliolids (5-7.5%), echinoids (2.5-3.5%), peloids (3%), nummulites (2.5%, only in the rocks of the upper unit), molluscs (2%) and intraclasts (1%) (PI.3D).
+The ovulites grains of this microfacies are sometimes fragmented, moderately to well sorted and range in size from medium to very coarse sand-size.
+The miliolids are abundant and are usually affected by the recrystallization process.
+The echinoderms occur here as randomly oriented and range in size from fine to coarse-grained.
+The above allochems are binded together by a micritic matrix that is influenced by the aggrading neomorphism process as they replaced by the micro- and pseudospar calcite crystals.
+In the uppermost part of the upper unit, most of the previous allochems are completely or partially silicified by microcrystalline silica.